 Usage: git revert [commit id]

-The git revert command can be considered an ‘undo’ type command.
-However, it is not a traditional undo operation.
+The git revert command can be considered as an ‘undo’ command.
+However, it does not work as the traditional ‘undo’ operation.
 It figures out how to invert the changes introduced by the commit and appends a new commit with the resulting inverse content.

 13. git diff